Cypher-Wrangler/Azure-Cowrie-Honeypot-Lab/README.md

 ##  Threat Hunting -  Parsing Cowrie "New Connection" Events
 **Objective:** Extract and Structure Cowrie SSH connection telemetry from 'CowrieText_CL' to be used for hunting.
-** Why it matters.** Raw text logs are hard to analyze at scale.
-This query converts lpgs into normalized fields (SrcIP) to support SOC workflows.
+** Why it matters:** Raw text logs are hard to analyze at scale.
+This query converts logs into normalized fields (SrcIP) to support SOC workflows.
 - Simulating from attacker machine,Logging in with privilege access(root):
 <img width="1091" height="410" alt="image" src="https://github.com/user-attachments/assets/b4e528a7-7dfd-41a7-8e2b-a0cd3b9cdb6b" />
 ### KQL Query (Log Analytics)